George Green's School

 - Leadership Scale, Points 24-28 (£76,777-£83,910)

 - Start date:

 - Apply by:

-This is an exciting opportunity to take a teaching role in a school that has made rapid improvements over the last three years and confidently expects to continue to do so.
+We are seeking to appoint a talented, dedicated and inspirational Deputy Headteacher to our senior leadership team – to lead on Student Behaviour and Well-Being.
+The post comes vacant as a result of the current post-holder having been appointed to a headship.
+This is an exciting opportunity to take a pivotal leadership role in a school that has made rapid improvements over the last three years and confidently expects to continue to do so.
 Having been judged good by Ofsted in March 2013, we were emphatically confirmed as good and still improving in March 2017.

-Application pack and form available to download from our school’s website www.georgegreens.com
+Application pack and form available to download from either the TES website or the school’s own website www.georgegreens.com

 About George Green's School